IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshot.md

+{{site.data.keyword.attribute-definition-list}}

 # Creating a VolumeSnapshot

 Create a VolumeSnapshot YAML file for a specific PersistentVolumeClaim (PVC).

 VolumeSnapshotClass needs to be present before a VolumeSnapshot can be created.
 For more information, see [Creating a VolumeSnapshotClass](creating_volumesnapshotclass.md).

-**Note:** This section refers to both the IBM FlashCopy® function and Snapshot function in IBM Storage Virtualize storage systems.
+This section refers to both the IBM FlashCopy® function and Snapshot function in IBM Storage Virtualize storage systems.{: note}

 When creating volume snapshots, be sure to follow all of the snapshot configurations, found in [Compatibility and requirements](../installation/install_compatibility_requirements.md) before snapshot creation.